Immunisations: information for health professionals and commissioners

 For all other queries, including payments, please contact us on ENGLAND.firstname.lastname@example.org.

-If you have newly registered patients and you’re not sure about their vaccination status, please use the PHE algorithm for people with uncertain or incomplete immunisation status, which can be found at https://www.gov.uk/government/publications/vaccination-of-individuals-with-uncertain-or-incomplete-immunisation-status
+If you have newly registered patients and you’re not sure about their vaccination status, please use the PHE UKHSA algorithm for people with uncertain or incomplete immunisation status, which can be found at https://www.gov.uk/government/publications/vaccination-of-individuals-with-uncertain-or-incomplete-immunisation-status.
+UKHSA has a leaflet on migrant vaccinations, which you may find useful.

-For clinical queries, please look at the Green Book at https://www.gov.uk/government/collections/immunisation-against-infectious-disease-the-green-book
+For clinical queries, please see the Green Book at https://www.gov.uk/government/collections/immunisation-against-infectious-disease-the-green-book.

 For training information, free immunisation promotional materials and general information on the Section 7a programmes, please see https://www.gov.uk/government/collections/immunisation